-- For the first six weeks after surgery, your weight-bearing will be limited to "touch-down" or "toe-touch."
+- The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
+It should be worn during sleep for the first two weeks.
+Be careful if you get up at night and are not wearing the brace to avoid stumbling over cords/rugs and falling on your operative leg. - For the first six weeks after surgery, your weight-bearing will typically be limited to "touch-down" or "toe-touch."
 This means you can rest the weight of your leg on the ground when standing, but do not transfer any of your weight onto the operative leg.
-You will need to use crutches. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
-Most commonly, straight-ahead running is started at 3 months after surgery, and some cutting exercises begin at 4 months after surgery (with your physical therapist). - Return to full sports activity is usually between 6-9 months after surgery.
+You will need to use crutches. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay. - Return to full sports activity is usually between 6-9 months after surgery.
 Timing of return to sports depends on several factors and will need to be discussed with your surgeon. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
 This can be discussed at your follow-up appointment. - Physical therapy is prescribed after surgery.
 This is an important part of your recovery and we encourage patients to attend all physical therapy appointments. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
 The length of time until patients are able to return to driving varies depending on the specific surgery and which leg is involved.